kineticstoolkit/kineticstoolkit_doc/src/python_strings.md

 print(ankle_moment)
 ```

-A better way would be to create a string that includes the result, such as "The calculated ankle moment is 100.1 Nm."
+A more readable way would be to create a single string that includes the result, for instance "The calculated ankle moment is 100.1 Nm."
 Including variables into strings is easily done using f-strings.
-These strings are called this was because we prefix the quotes with the letter `f`.
+F-strings are called this was because we prefix the quotes with the letter `f`.
 With f-strings, Python evaluates the content between curly braces `{}` and replaces this content by its evaluation.

 ```{code-cell} ipython3
 # Here, we create the sentence above.